-The minority group of Black women in the police service represents what Kanter (1977a) describes as a 'skewed group', and men represent the 'dominant group', which prevails over the 'skewed group'.
-However, in this case, the skewed group is less than 15% - what Kanter (1977a, 1993) terms the tipping point of a 'token' or 'solo'.
+The minority group of Black women in the police service represents what Kanter (1977a) describes as a "skewed group," and men represent the "dominant group," which prevails over the "skewed group."
+However, in this case, the skewed group is less than 15%-what Kanter (1977a), (1993) terms the tipping point of a "token" or "solo."
 Another participant commented:

 Men run the show.
 They decide who is hired, promoted, and fired.
 How many White women (let alone Black women) can you find in leadership positions in the police service?
-The truth is that White women have a slim chance of getting to the top (and some do manage this), while Black women's chances are like that of winning the lottery - almost impossible (Police Officer Ruth).
+The truth is that White women have a slim chance of getting to the top (and some do manage this), while Black women's chances are like that of winning the lottery-almost impossible (Police Officer Ruth).

-Other researchers have described this masculine ethic and patriarchal behaviour as an excluding mechanism (Acker, 1990; Kanter, 1977a), which creates and strengthens the unequal power relations between men and women (Crittenden & Wright, 2013).
+Other researchers have described this masculine ethic and patriarchal behavior as an excluding mechanism (Acker 1990; Kanter 1977a), which creates and strengthens the unequal power relations between men and women (Crittenden and Wright 2013).
 Our participants' views appear to echo those findings.

-Discussion and Conclusions
+11 | Discussion and Conclusions

 This study embarked on a crucial exploration by means of the theoretical lens of tokenism to dissect the complex interplay of race and gender within the professional lives and career trajectories of Black female police officers in England and Wales.
-This demographic, often relegated to the margins of scholarly discourse on human resource management and organisational studies within the UK context, represents a vital yet underexamined segment of the police service.
-Our study aimed to fill this significant research gap by delving into the nature of the 'concrete ceiling' and assessing the extent to which Black female officers have achieved genuine parity with their White and male counterparts.
+This demographic, often relegated to the margins of scholarly discourse on human resource management and organizational studies within the UK context, represents a vital yet underexamined segment of the police service.
+Our study aimed to fill this significant research gap by delving into the nature of the "concrete ceiling" and assessing the extent to which Black female officers have achieved genuine parity with their White and male counterparts.

-By utilising an exploratory qualitative research approach, we have unearthed the widespread tendency towards racial segregation and discrimination that continues to permeate the police services of England and Wales.
-Our findings reveal a troubling pattern: Police officers tend to form racial networks, wherein they cultivate working relationships, share crucial information, and extend favours (particularly in the realm of promotions) with those who share their racial or ethnic background.
-This phenomenon, while seemingly innocuous on the surface, reinforces existing power structures and marginalises those outside the dominant group.
+By utilizing an exploratory qualitative research approach, we have unearthed the widespread tendency toward racial segregation and discrimination that continues to permeate the police services of England and Wales.
+Our findings reveal a troubling pattern: Police officers tend to form racial networks, wherein they cultivate working relationships, share crucial information, and extend favors (particularly in the realm of promotions) with those who share their racial or ethnic background.
+This phenomenon, although seemingly innocuous on the surface, reinforces existing power structures and marginalizes those outside the dominant group.

-The demographic statistics underscore the inherent disadvantages faced by Black female police officers in the UK.
-With White police officers constituting the majority, mirroring the broader UK population (wherein 91.9% identify as White, 3.7% as Asian, and 1.3% as Black - Office for National Statistics, 2023), the 'numbers game' creates a formidable obstacle.
+The demographic statistics underscore the inherent disadvantages faced by Black female police officers in the United Kingdom.

+With White police officers constituting the majority, mirroring the broader UK population (wherein 91.9% identify as White, 3.7% as Asian, and 1.3% as Black-Office of National Statistics 2023), the "numbers game" creates a formidable obstacle.
 Black female officers, representing less than 1% of the police force, are doubly disadvantaged by their race and gender.
 Their numerical scarcity within both society and the police service make it exceedingly difficult to establish meaningful networks within a predominantly White environment.
-This numerical minority amplifies the experience of tokenism, whereby their presence becomes symbolic rather than substantive, as evidenced in existing studies (Essed, 2007; Gittens, 2004; Gustafson, 2008; Stichman et al., 2010).
+This numerical minority amplifies the experience of tokenism, whereby their presence becomes symbolic rather than substantive, as evidenced in existing studies (Essed 2007; Gittens 2004; Gustafson 2008; Stichman et al. 2010).
 These studies collectively highlight the police service's notoriety for tokenism, wherein women and minorities encounter discrimination and isolation.